NBISweden/ngi-nbis-epigenomics-hands-on/docs/content/tutorials/nextflow/nextflow.rst

     ln -s /sw/courses/epigenomics/nextflow/fastq_sub12_gz/neural/*.fastq.gz .
     ls

-The last command should show you the 4 neural fastq.gz files in this folder.
+The last command should show you the 4 fastq.gz files in this folder.
+These are derived from a REST ChIP-seq in neural cells from `ENCODE <https://www.encodeproject.org/>`_.

 Preparing the sample sheet